astorfi/3D-convolutional-speaker-recognition/README.rst

      to classify speakers at the utterance-level.

-     2. In the **enrollment stage**, the trained network is utilized to directly create a speaker model for each speaker based on the extracted fea- tures.
+     2. In the **enrollment stage**, the trained network is utilized to directly create a speaker model for each speaker based on the extracted features.

      3. Finally, in the **evaluation phase**, the extracted features from the test utterance will be compared to the stored speaker model to verify the claimed identity.

-The aformentioned three phases, are usually considered as the SV protocol.
+The aforementioned three phases are usually considered as the SV protocol.
 One of the main challenges is the creation of the speaker models.
-Previously-reported approaches create speaker models based on averaging the extracted features from utterances of the speaker, which is known as a d-vector system.
+Previously-reported approaches create speaker models based on averaging the extracted features from utterances of the speaker, which is known as the d-vector system.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 How to leverage 3D Convolutional Neural Networks?